-The duty applies widely across health and social care organisations, including NHS Boards, NHS hospitals, private hospitals and clinics, GP services and dental services and surgeries.
+The statutory duty of candour was introduced in April 2018 and applies widely across health and social care organisations, including NHS Boards, NHS hospitals, private hospitals and clinics, GP services and dental services and surgeries.

-- The statutory duty includes a requirement to learn from what went wrong in order to improve the quality of service to patients generally, and to share such learning with other health or social care organisations.
+It requires health and social care professionals to learn from what went wrong to improve the quality of service to patients generally, and to share such learning with other health or social care organisations.

-c) explain fully and promptly what has happened and the likely short-term and long-term effects.'
+- explain fully and promptly what has happened and the likely short-term and long-term effects.

 Statutory duty of candour

 The obligations associated with the statutory duty of candour in Scotland are set out in the Health (Tobacco, Nicotine etc and Care) (Scotland) Act 2016 and the Duty of Candour Procedure (Scotland) Regulations 2018.
 In addition, the Scottish Government has produced guidance, to read alongside the statutory provisions.

 Who does it apply to?

 The statutory duty applies to organisations (referred to as the 'responsible person'), not individuals.
 Organisations are required to provide training to staff who will be involved in the duty of candour procedure, and it is likely this will apply to many clinicians.

 The patient who is harmed in a patient safety incident is known as the 'relevant person' and the statutory duty of candour procedures provide several safeguards in respect of them.
 These include:

 - communication with the patient must be understandable (plain English and free from jargon or unnecessarily technical language) and using a method preferred by the patient where reasonably practicable (eg written, by telephone or email)